Brian Parsons

 Aligning ABLE’s Mission with Corporate Strategy

-• Facilitation: Led a full-day strategy workshop with the CEO, HR, and ABLE leaders.
+Insight: Led a full-day strategy workshop with the CEO, HR, and ABLE leadership.

-• Initiative: Created a Monthly Executive Summary for C-level leadership.
+• Created a Monthly Executive Summary to communicate key insights and progress to C-level stakeholders

-• Updated mission to directly support PlayStation’s corporate goals
+• Updated ABLE’s mission to directly support PlayStation’s corporate strategy

-• Result: Offices that used the summary saw 90% increase in local meetup participation.
+• Offices using the summary saw a 90% increase in local meetup participation

 Results at a Glance